Andru Volinsky: Early life and education

-Career
+Legal and academic career

 Upon graduation from law school, Volinsky and Goldstein moved from Washington, D.C. to Knoxville, Tennessee, where Volinsky became a clinical instructor at the University of Tennessee College of Law.
 He taught courses in criminal law and procedure and began defending death penalty cases as a faculty member.

 Significant cases

 School funding

 Volinsky served as lead counsel in a series of cases known as Claremont School District v.
 Governor of New Hampshire in which the petitioners, who were school children, taxpayers and school districts, successfully challenged the way in which New Hampshire funds its schools.
 The litigation established that children in New Hampshire are entitled to a state-funded public education as a fundamental constitutional right.
 The principle decisions were issued in 1993 and 1997.

 The fundamental rights established in the Claremont cases have never been completely implemented, resulting in the NH Court deciding again in 2019 that the state failed to meet its constitutional obligation.
 In 2018, Volinsky and his Claremont litigation colleague, John Tobin, began a lengthy process of informing voters about the New Hampshire school funding system through a series of forums called, "Education Funding 101."

 Volinsky also represented the Dover School District in 2016 and won a return of more than $1.5 million in unconstitutionally withheld school aid.